Tracking states’ unprecedented redistricting efforts

 By Amy O’Kruk, Ethan Cohen, Renée Rigdon, Fredreka Schouten, CNN

-(CNN) — Virginia voters approved a new redistricting plan that Democrats hope will help the party flip four of the state’s five Republican-held US House seats.
+(CNN) — The latest development in the national fight over redistricting is in Florida, where Gov. Ron DeSantis proposed a new congressional map that aims to flip four of the state’s eight Democratic-held seats.
+The new map, which the state legislature will consider this week, comes less than a week after Virginia voters approved a plan which targets four Republican-held seats in that state.

-The vote was just the latest move in a national fight that started last year when President Donald Trump and Republicans launched an effort to redraw state congressional maps to help protect the party’s narrow majority ahead of the midterm elections in November
+Florida would be the eighth state to redraw its congressional maps since last year when President Donald Trump and Republicans launched an effort to redraw maps to help protect the party’s narrow majority ahead of the midterm elections in November.

 The US Supreme Court is also considering a case that could reshape redistricting across the country, but at this point, the biggest changes from a decision in that case are more likely to come in 2028.